Chapter 3.9

 Beware of persons remaining inside the hazard zone behind the detection devices.
 If that is possible, additional safety measures may be needed.

-Fencing may be used to create a “protected space”, but it must not normally be used to define the “limited space”.
+Fencing can be used to establish a “protected space”; however, it should not typically be used to define the “limited space.”

-- Space limiting or hard stops (stopper blocks and pins)
+- Space-limiting mechanisms or physical hard stops (e.g. stopper blocks and pins)

-- External limiting devices (mechanical or proximity switches)
+- External limiting devices (e.g. mechanical stops or proximity switches)

 The fence is meant to keep people out, not the robot in.